New Maya towns found?#

 But his GPS measurement was very useful.
 Karl-Herbert Mayer immediately asked me to compare the GPS data with the coordinates of the location determination of Ruppert and Denison.
 Obviously, the two "newly discovered" Mayan cities were the two main groups of La Muñeca, now lost in the forest.
 So it was a long-forgotten Mayan city.

 In 2004 I was in Xpujil again.
 In advance, Jack Sulak and I concluded that this time we will go to La Muñeca together - also to turn his negative experience into a positive one.
 This time, the journalist and Maya researcher Stephan Merk should also be there.
-I bought 21 half-liter bottles of portable water and provisions for the planned tour the day before the planned march in a market in Xpujil, prepared several breads with spread and packed everything ready for eating and drinking in my little backpack for the next day.
+I bought 21 half-liter bottles of portable water and provisions for the planned tour in a market in Xpujil the day before the planned march, prepared several breads with spread and packed everything ready for eating and drinking in my little backpack for the next day.

 Until here the forest was relatively low and dense.
 From here, the trees were higher and soon reached the format of real rainforest trees.
 After seven minutes of walking we crossed a dry streambed.
 For long stretches the trail was barely visible.
-Lianas and slender saplings were already cut off on earlier hunts on the Jägerweg obliquely downwards from the top on with the machete, so that each had a sharp ending pointing upwards.
-You better do not stumble at all those places.
-The many roots and further growing lianas on the ground seem to invite you to fall down, To stumble invite but many roots and on the ground further growing lianas, where you can easily thread with the shoe and get stuck.
+Lianas and slender saplings were already cut off on earlier hunts on the hunting trail downwards from the top with the machete, so that each had a sharp ending pointing upwards.
+You better did not stumble at any of those places.
+The many roots and further growing lianas on the ground seemed to invite you to fall down, where you can easily get stuck in a mess of roots and lianas.

 Again and again, fallen trees had to be climbed over or under.
 In slightly more open areas, we recognized geometricized hills in the forest, suggesting settlement activity in pre-Columbian times.
 In one case, I even saw an open dummy vault of a Mayan building on the side.

 Afterwards we went for a walk through the ruins together and visited some of the stelae and altars among other things, in particular the three not yet stolen stelae 1, 5 and 13 with their inscriptions and reliefs.
-After some group photos we hurried to start the return journey to have enough time reserves.
+After some group photos we hurried to start the return journey to have enough time just in case.

-So we went back strengthened and with less weight in the backpacksat 13.30 clock.
-Jack Sulak was also noticed to no longer being in the condition of a young lad.
-In relation to his age of already over 70 years, he was still doing quite well on the way and with sufficient time and water, he can still take part in such a tour.
+So we went back strengthened and with less weight in the backpacks at 13:30.
+Jack Sulak was also no longer being in the condition of a young lad.
+In relation to his age of already over 70 years, he was still doing quite well on the way and with sufficient time and water, he could still take part in such a tour.
 We came back relatively quickly.
-Usually I preceded, so I was the first to find my bottles of water that I left behind, which I immediately finished drinking.
+Usually I led, so I was the first to find my bottles of water that I left behind which I immediately emptied drinking.
 At the end of the march I had drunk exactly 10 liters of water - one bottle remained filled.
 But my kidneys had hardly anything to process.
 I sweated out almost everything, so that the clothes were completely wet from the collar to the socks.
-In the humid heat in the forest, however, this resulted in a very desirable cooling due to the evaporation heat loss.
+In the humid heat in the forest, however, this resulted in a very desirable cooling due to the heat loss by evaporation.
 There were no fallen trees in the way on the way back.
 We first took the two companions to their home in Narcisco-Mendoza.
-Then we went to Xpujil, where we arrived at about 18.30.
+Then we went to Xpujil, where we arrived at about 18:30.
 There was still a big dinner with good wishes and promises, as we wanted to continue travelling in different directions the next day.